muratk5n/thirdwave/en/README.md

 ---

-It is 100% veg
+100% veg

 ---

-I see.. this guy puts marmite in the veg patties..
-Marm is an B12 bomb.
+Marmite eh?
+This guy puts it in the veg patties..
+An B12 bomb.

 ---